brodieaustin/poisoned-well-novel/poisoned-well.md

 He led her up to another level of the dungeon, to a much less dreary spot.
 Here the walls had been whitewashed and little portals up above let in light from the outside.
 There were not cells here, as much as apartments--solid walls, wooden door, and barred windows kept the prisoners at bay.
 The place still smelled vile, but the atmosphere was generally more genteel.

 The guard led her to a cell that could hardly be called a cell since the door was left wide open.
 He poked her inside with his stick.
 She stumbled into a large cell with a roaring fireplace, a table and chair, a fine looking bed.
 In padded chair sat an old man with a sleeping cap on his head.
 He wore fingerless gloves, and a tattered coat.
-His face was ashy gray, but closely shaven.
-He looked like an old gentleman who happned to be transported to this unlikely setting.
+His face was ashy gray, but closely shaved.
+He looked like an old gentleman who happened to be transported to this unlikely setting.

 "Here's the Father, girl.
 Mind you tongue.
 And nothing stupid."

 The guard turned to leave.
 The Father looked up from a book he read, "Ah, the new girl, are you?"

 "Yes, yes, sir."
-Manan said, curseying as she did.
+Manan said, curtsying as she did.

 "My visitors often are so kind to come see me.
 They often leave even the smallest consideration.
 I beg them not too, but often they are overwhelmed by their gratitude that they do anyway."
 The man rubbed his hands together and licked his lips, watching Manan as he did.
 She stared back at him dumbly, not knowing what to do.

 "Ah, well, the spirit moves some sooner than others, I suppose.
 Come sit, sit, child."
 He gestured to a very low stool in front of the chair where he sat.
-She crouched down on it, lookign up at him, as if awaiting a story from an ancient grandfather.
+She crouched down on it, looking up at him, as if awaiting a story from an ancient grandfather.
 "Comfortable?"

 Of course she was not, but she was not crazy enough to say so, "Yes, sir, it's a very nice stool."